mosn/htnn/site/content/en/docs/reference/plugins/demo.md

 ## Description

-The `demo` plugin is used to show how to add a plugin to moe.
+The `demo` plugin is used to show how to add a plugin to htnn.

 ## Attribute